osbeorn/sic2intel/README.md

 - The **Arguments** section should contain *-jar ${workspace_loc}/../ext_tools/java-cup-11a.jar -package parser -parser SicSyntax -symbols SicTokens -nonterms -expect 1 sic.cup*,
 - On the **Refresh** tab select *Refresh resources upon completion*, *The project containing the selected resource* and *Recursively include sub-folders*,
 - On the **Build Options** tab select *Allocate Console*, *After a "Clean"*, *During manual builds*, *During auto builds*, *During a "Clean"* and *Specify working set of relevant resources*, where you have to specify the following resource: **src/sic2intel/parser/sic.cup**.

+##2.
+Creating a *.jar* executable

+After successfully building the project you can create an executable *.jar* file, that makes it easier to use the translator tool.
+To create an executable *.jar* file, right-click the project in Eclipse, under *Java* select **Runnable JAR file** and click **Next**.
+On the next page select the **Main - SICXE_2_INTELx86** *Launch configuration*, select an *Export destination*, select *Package required libraries into generated JAR* and click **Finish**.

+##3.
+Using the translator tool

+- Run the project in Eclipse or run the previously generated *.jar* file.
+- Select a SIC/XE *.asm* file
+- Optionally select the *debug output* option, which adds source SIC/XE instructions as comments in the translated program.
+- Press **Translate**.
+  - If successful, a translated Intel x86 *_out.asm* file should appear next to the source file.
+  - If unsuccessful, a warning will and instruct you to check the generated *.log* file.

+There are several SIC/XE example programs in the *examples* folder.
+Check them out!